MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 Currently, a subset of Teams application types and capabilities is supported in Outlook and Microsoft 365 clients.
 This support expands over time.

 > [!TIP]
-> Refer to [Microsoft 365 support](../tabs/how-to/using-teams-client-sdk.md#microsoft-365-support-running-teams-apps-in-office-and-outlook) to check host support for various TeamsJS capabilities.
+> Refer to [Microsoft 365 app support](../tabs/how-to/using-teams-client-sdk.md#microsoft-365-support-running-teams-apps-in-office-and-outlook) to check host support for various TeamsJS capabilities.

-- For an overall summary of Microsoft 365 host and platform support for Teams apps, see [Extend Teams apps across Microsoft 365](overview.md).
+- For an overall summary of Microsoft 365 app host and platform support for Teams apps, see [Extend Teams apps across Microsoft 365](overview.md).

 - You can check for host support of a given capability at runtime by calling the `isSupported()` function on that capability (namespace), and adjusting app behavior as appropriate.
 This allows your app to light up UI and functionality in hosts that support it and provide a graceful fallback experience in hosts that don't.
 For more information, see [Differentiate your app experience](../tabs/how-to/using-teams-client-sdk.md#differentiate-your-app-experience).